yeekangc/cloud-pak-for-applications/README.md

 ### 2. Let's understand how to break down our monolithic application
 When we cloned our project we saw there are 5 services running in the project , lets break down our monolithic application by evaluating which services are tightly coupled and on the high load on that service can effect the other services and maybe complete project.
 So let breakdown admin and customer services.

-### 3. Initialize Codewind in Visual Studio for Local development , Testing and Containerization
+### 3. Initialize Codewind in Visual Studio for Local development , breaking into Microservices and Testing
 Once we have decided which service needs to be converted into micro-services  , initialize codewind in our visual studio that will help us to do local development , testing services and containerizing it.
 Please follow the below steps to work with codewind:

 1. Open VisualStudio.
 2. On left select Extensions and search for Codewind.
-3. It will take some time to initialize , kindly wait
+3. Install and kindly wait it will take some time to initialize.

+#### Breaking into Microservices
+Right now we are working with two microservices.

+Admin Microservice:
+Clone the admin microservice repo form here :
+We have two services(admin_logn & admin) in the project .

+Customer Microservice :
+Clone the admin microservice repo form here :
+We have two services(customer_logn & customer) in the project .